Cadasta/django-tutelary/docs/source/usage/permissions-for-views.rst

 that only objects for which the action is permitted remain.

-As a concrete example, suppose that we have models representing organisations and projects in our application.
-Each project belongs to a single organisation.
+As a concrete example, suppose that we have models representing organizations and projects in our application.
+Each project belongs to a single organization.
 Our models look like this (all the code examples shown in this section are just sketches -- you'd obviously need to add some things to fully functional working models and views, but we'll show enough to illustrate the permissioning issues)::